-Any time the blower icon is selected the RUN MODE screen will appear.
+Any time the blower icon is selected the password menu will appear.
+The default password is "1234".
 The Run Mode screen will display airflow setpoints and warm up with a 2 minute countdown timer.
 However, the aseptic cleaning process may begin if the sliding window is raised an audible and visual alarm will occur but may be silenced by pressing the alarm silence icon that appears.
 Once the warm-up period is complete, airflow readings and all system functions will operate and be displayed.